AI-System/ai-learning-material-old/README.md

 ### Notes

-- Some code and notes of Basic Python are coming from [Udacity](https://cn.udacity.com/courses/all), and the copyright belongs to Udacity.
+- Some code and notes of Basic Python are coming from [Udacity](https://cn.udacity.com/courses/all).
+- copyright belongs to Udacity.
 Here only for learning purposes.

 ### License